WSU-kduncan/ceg3120-makaylac02/git-guide.md

 ## git files & folders

 - .git folder
+  - Holds all information on commits and project history
 - .gitignore file
+  - Specifies intentionally untracked files to ignore
+  - `gitignore filename`
 - ~~.git/hooks~~

 ## GitHub

 - Pull requests
+  - Requests for code to be reviewed so that they
+    - can verify if they are ready to merge
 - SSH authentication to repositories
+  - Public ssh key on local system is put into github settings
 - ~~Actions~~